Towards standard imsets for maximal ancestral graphs: Power DAGs

 For simple MAGs, the complete and refined power DAGs are identical and are chains, in the sense that any node has at most one parent head and at most one child.
-Another important motivation inspired by simple MAGs is that every edge (conditional independence) in the power DAG of a simple MAGs appears in $u_\G$, which are the simplest imsets that defines the same model as the graphs.
-Therefore, we only considering marginalizing vertices in the set of barren vertices.
+An important motivation inspired by simple MAGs is that the list of conditional independences associated with every edge in the power DAG of a simple MAG decomposes is $u_\G$, and $u_\G$ is the simplest imset that defines the same model as the graph.

-\begin{remark} The reason we give the same notation to the power DAGs as the intrinsic power DAG in \citet{richardson2017nested} is because there is a one-to-one correspondence between heads and intrinsic sets, and they also consider fixing (marginalizing) only one vertex in the barren at each time.
-In other words, if one replaces each head by the corresponding intrinsic set in the complete power DAG, then it agrees with the intrinsic power DAG. \end{remark}